Understanding Common Investments: Stock

 Common stock - also called common shares, capital shares, or capital stock - represents units of ownership in a corporation.
 Purchasers of common stock are granted specific rights that may include the following:

 - Having the first opportunity to purchase additional shares of common stock issued by the corporation.

 - Receiving annual reports and inspecting the corporation's books and records.

 - Sharing in assets (after creditors are paid) if the corporation is liquidated.

 A corporation may be authorized to issue more than one class of stock.
 For example, a class of common stock might have enhanced voting rights.
 This stock may be more expensive than regular shares.
 Usually any additional classes of stock being offered are designated "preferred stock."

-Preferred stock gets its name from the preferences granted its owners, which may include dividends or a share in the distribution of assets should the company be liquidated.
+Preferred stock gets its name from the preferences granted to its owners, which may include dividends or a share in the distribution of assets should the company be liquidated.
 Preferred stock generally doesn't carry voting rights.
 It's issued by a company to raise capital without jeopardizing the controlling interests of the common stockholders.